yh-sh/MOPIO/README.md

-## This plateMO framework is supported by BIMK.
+## This platEMO framework is supported by BIMK.

 If you want to download the latest version of this framework, just click the [link](https://github.com/BIMK/PlatEMO).